arghpy/rtsp-detect-people/README.md

 [![Super-Linter](https://github.com/arghpy/rtsp-detect-people/actions/workflows/manage_pull_requests.yaml/badge.svg)](https://github.com/marketplace/actions/super-linter)

-Detect people from an RTSP stream.
+Detect people from an RTSP stream using YOLOv8n model.

 ## Requirements

 A standard installation of `python3` should contain almost all libraries used in the program.
 The following need to be additionally installed (as packages or via pip):
 - `opencv` for `cv2` python library
-- `numpy`
+- `ultralytics`

+Or, you can use the docker image to run the program, without the need to install the libraries.

 ## Installation